mhofmann-Khoury/knit_script/README.md

 ### interpreter
 The knit script interpreter which manages parsing and interpreting knitscript patterns.
 Parsing is managed through the [Parglare parsing toolkit](http://www.igordejanovic.net/parglare/0.16.0/).

+### tests
+Test classes for evaluating the interpreter and parsing knitscript samples.
+Calibration samples are used for calibrating allowable gauge on a machine.
+Paper samples demonstrate different basic techniques of sheet knittting.